cdupont/R-pandoc/README.md

 shown above.

 `R-pandoc` is aware of two code block classes.
-A block with the `R` class will be replaced by the resulting plot---the code will not appear in the output.
+A block with the `Rplot` class will be replaced by the resulting plot---the code will not appear in the output.

 ## Installing